-Vashon Island is not well known outside of Washington State, but it is just a short ferry ride to discover this jewel of the Puget Sound.
+Vashon Island is not well known outside of Washington State, but it is just a short ferry ride to discover this jewel of Puget Sound.
 Conveniently located in proximity to Seattle, Tacoma, and the Kitsap Peninsula, there are three Washington State Ferry options to get there.

 Amazing Things To Do On Vashon Island

 Vashon Island is so eclectic.
-Enjoy a small-town experience with a cute walkable downtown and a park with a weekly farmers market (with farm stands that accept alternative currencies so all islanders can shop there).
+Enjoy a small-town experience with a cute walkable downtown Vashon and a park with a weekly Vashon Island farmers market (with farm stands that accept alternative currencies so all islanders can shop there).
 The island has so many wide-open spaces and lovely beaches, so plan for some outdoor time with Vashon Adventures, where you can rent kayaks and bicycles.

 For any visit when touring the Puget Sound area, coffee is always the first stop.
 After leaving the ferry head to the little town of Burton, which is basically just a crossroads.
 I always try to support the small, local coffee stands that abound in this region.
 The Burton Coffee Stand is a cute little stop.
 It is eye-catching with the mosaic sign made by local artist Elaine Summers, founding member of the Vashon Tile Guild.
 I love how local businesses support one another.
 The stand sources its baked goods from the Snapdragon Bakery, an island favorite.

 Maury Island Marine Park

-This park is one of the largest undeveloped sites on the Puget Sound.
+Maury Island Marine Park is one of the largest undeveloped sites on the Puget Sound.
 It has one mile of shoreline.
 From the overlooks, there are jaw-dropping views of Mount Rainier, the Cascade Mountains, and the East Passage.
 There are hiking trails through rare stands of Pacific Madrone and the marsh.
 Keep an eye out for bald eagles and the great blue herons.
+And if you love exploring parks, you can always explore beautiful state parks near Seattle.

 Point Robinson Park